 Lithium batteries are on a lot of people’s minds these days.
 Lithium battery technology allows for smaller and lighter battery banks, very low maintenance, greater depth of discharge compared to lead acid batteries, and much longer cycle life.
-Backwoods Solar has been investigating and testing lithium batteries for several years now and we want to share what we have learned with our readers.

 Lithium is the lightest of all elemental metals, has the greatest electrochemical potential and provides the largest specific energy (storage capacity) by weight of any metal.
 Early tests with lithium discovered inherent instabilities with the lithium metals.
 Lithium ions replaced the metals and after improvements to stability and safety, experiments using various materials as anodes and cathodes strengthened performance qualities for higher specific energy (capacity), higher specific power (current flow) and longer cycle life.
 Lithium-ion batteries are currently manufactured using a number of different chemistries to optimize different attributes such as low cost and high capacity.